When Banks Compete, You Don't Win

 Everybody by now has heard the ads for the internet mortgage shopping sites, but what few know is how these "services" actually work.

-With the exception of Zillow.com, when you go to one of these sites and complete a loan application several things happen, and none of them are good.
+When you go to one of these sites and complete a loan application several things happen, and none of them are good.
 These sites are not lenders themselves, they are actually expensive middlemen.
 After they get your information, they turn around and sell it to lenders.
 The fees they charge lenders for your information is so high that the lenders cannot give you a good deal on your mortgage.

 There are several different payment models out there, but all are ridiculously expensive for what a lender receives.
 Some of these companies charge a setup fee as high as $25,000.00, plus a per lead fee, plus a several hundred dollar fee for every loan closed.
 By the time you add up all the fees, the additional costs are very close to what I make on a loan.
 In other words, if I bought your lead from one of these companies and priced it as I normally do, I would make little or nothing on your loan.
 Therefore, I would have to charge you twice as much or increase your interest rate to make my normal profit on your loan.